Bone Tomahawk is a stew of cliches that wastes the talent of its cast and makes no effort to compensate for its trite script.

 The movie quickly establishes that these savages are a different faction of Native Americans who are rejected by their own kind to appease the PC police.
 Nonetheless, they are American Indians who are cannibals and employ the usual tricks of the trade – scalping and dismemberment.
 The movie only uses them as cannon fodder.
 The shoot ’em up action here is dull and dumb as their skills are useless against a crippled dude crawling on the ground armed with a revolver, inexhaustible stamina, and contrivances.

 In the end, Bone Tomahawk finishes on its predictable course.
 It’s not clear what the director is gunning for in this movie.
 It’s not funny enough to be tongue-in-cheek.
 It’s heavy-handed to be a gritty and straightforward horror western.
 It takes itself too seriously to be a B-movie parody.

 Bone Tomahawk is a straight-to-video last resort movie on a Netflix and chill night.
 You can “chill” while this movie plays in the background and you wouldn’t miss a thing.

 My Rating: 1/10

 I am completely aware that my rating is starkly negative.
 My criticism – or you know, an honest opinion – is based on what the movie presented.
-This review is not meant to bash the movie just because plenty of other reviews have given it a positive rating.
+This review is not meant to be a contrarian just because professional critics have given it high-ratings.
 My rating is an overall score.